Saltair Inn Policies Related to Covid-19

-“Quarantining” at the Saltair Inn is something that we have been struggling to define for several weeks now.
+“Quarantining” at the Saltair Inn is something that we have been struggling to define for several months now.
 In our opinion, which is based on lengthy discussions with local officials and other business owners, and information provided by the Maine CDC and Maine’s Commissioner of the Department of Economic and Community Development, quarantining can largely be accomplished by proper social distancing.
-Unnecessary personal contact should be avoided.
+Unnecessary personal contact should be avoided as well as dining inside restaurants.
 At this particular time, hugs and handshakes are not a good idea.
 When you know you will be in close proximity to others (at the grocery store, picking up food at a restaurant, pumping gas, purchasing a visitor’s pass to Acadia National Park, or looking at a hiking map with your innkeeper) wear a mask.
 While you are hiking the trails, biking the Carriage Roads, swimming in Echo Lake, watching the sunrise from the top of Cadillac Mountain, or enjoying a glass of wine at one of the properly-distanced tables on the deck of the Saltair Inn overlooking Frenchman Bay, face coverings are not necessary.
+If you are quarantining at the Saltair Inn, we're happy to provide you a breakfast tray for your room.

 Updated Cancellation Policy:

 As we are a small inn, cancellations affect us greatly.
 However, given the impact of COVID-19 on how we work, socialize and travel, we have updated our cancellation policy to provide our guests with the most flexibility we can offer during these challenging times.
 We have modified the two-week notice requirement of our cancellation policy for the remainder of the 2020 calendar year.
 If you find it necessary to cancel your reservation due to a COVID-related circumstance, you may do so up until the day before your arrival and still receive a refund of your deposit, less a $25 credit card processing fee (the transaction fee charged by the credit card companies to process a deposit/refund).
 Furthermore, if you would like to avoid the $25 fee, we would be pleased to issue you a Gift Certificate in the full amount of your deposit to be used for a future visit.